elstan-tmk/ML-assignments/README.md

 seven demographic variables.
 The goal is to build a Decision Tree Classifier Model to understand \
 and visualise the dataset.
 2 target classes will be aimmed in this model \
 the income class of ('>50K' and '<=50K') [ Labels: 1, 0 ] .

+## CA04: Ensemble Models
+The dataset is obtained from the Census Bureau and represents salaries of people along with \
+seven demographic variables.
+The goal is to build Ensemble Models to find the best number of \
+estimators, one of the key hyper-parameters, by creating line graphs.